lblod/loket-report-generation-service/README.md

-import BerichtencentrumMessagesReport from './berichtencentrumMessages' import InzendingenReport from './inzendingenReport' import AccountReport from './accountReport'
+import BerichtencentrumMessagesReport from './berichtencentrumMessages' import InzendingenReport from './inzendingenReport' import AccountReport from './accountReport' import ShaclReport from './shaclReport'

 export default [
   BestuurseenhedenReport,
   BerichtencentrumMessagesReport,
   InzendingenReport,
   AccountReport,
+  ShaclReport
 ];
 ```

-This file imports 4 reports from the same directory and exports an array
+This file imports 5 reports from the same directory and exports an array
 containing all of them.

 ### Reports